Release-Engineering-Group-13/operation/README.md

 Once a tunnel has been opened and the grafana entry portal has been started with the above command, the grafana dashboard Grafana.json in folder Monitoring can be viewed by navigating to the '+' at the top right of the Grafana page.
 There, click on the '+', then select 'Import dashboard'.
 This will open a page where you can import Grafana.json from the Monitoring folder.
 Afterwards, it'll be ready for use.

+## Assignment 1
+Everything that was needed is implemented.
+See the [model-training repository](https://github.com/Release-Engineering-Group-13/model-training).

+Link to elaboration on code quality: [codequality.md](Assignment%201/codequality.md)

+## Assignment 2
+With the way we fetch the model (by downloading it when starting the model-service container), we didn't have a need for a volume mount in the docker-compose.

+## Assignment 3
+The VMs start up, albeit with less than the required amount of CPUs and memory, because our computers could not handle that.
+Additionally, the the Ansible playbooks are ran through a seperate bash command (./run.sh), as Ansible didn't like something about private keys being too public.
+This file also makes it so that kubectl for the cluster can be used from the host machine.

+The kubernetes cluster is initialized on the VMs, but each node's kube-proxy pod keeps crashing, making the cluster not work.
+Instead, kubernetes can be run through minikube.

+## Assignment 4

+## Assignment 5
+We created an Istio service mesh that has a 90/10 routing of the components, although currently only the app frontend has a experimental version.
+Metrics can be viewed by visiting the prometheus dashboard while the cluster is active.
+We also implemented a rate limiter that caps the number of requests per minute to 45.